ta da

 School of Nursing

-The University of Northwestern – St. Paul’s School of Nursing provides a Christ-centered program which cultivates the sensitivity and compassion required to serve patients of diverse populations.
-The UNW nursing program also instills the medical knowledge, clinical skills, and spiritual strength each student will need as they carry out their calling as a nurse.
+The University of Northwestern – St. Paul’s School of Nursing provides a Christ-centered program which cultivates sensitivity and compassion in order to serve all patients.
+Our nursing program also instills the medical knowledge, clinical skills, and spiritual strength each student will need as they carry out their calling as a nurse.

 About the School